 Growing your vegetables is also a great way for getting the kids interested in vegetables also!
 Get them to do as much as possible, refer to them as their vegetables from planting the seeds to actually eating the veg.

-Gardening is good exercise, and when you’re sat at the table with all your family, you’ll be glad you planted the veg.
+Gardening is good exercise, they make products that are so convenient, and when you’re sat at the table with all your family, you’ll be glad you planted the veg.